ivadomed/ivadomed/docs/source/configuration_file.rst

     {
         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "slice_filter_params",
-        "description": "Discard a slice from the dataset if it meets a condition, see below.",
+        "description": "Discard a slice or 2D patch from the dataset if it meets a condition, see below.", "type": "dict",
-        "type": "dict",
         "options": {
             "filter_empty_input": {
                 "type": "boolean",
-                "description": "Discard slices where all voxel
-                   intensities are zeros."
+                "description": "Discard slices where all voxel intensities are zeros."
             },
             "filter_empty_mask": {
                 "type": "boolean",